English 631: Shakespeare

 This class meets once a week, so I would like you to confne yourself to one missed class.
 More than than could significantly affect your grade.

 You may use an ebook reader in my class, but please don't use a computer, phone, or laptop for anything else.
 Turn your phones off and put them away (not in your lap or on your desk).
-If I discover that you're on Facebook, email, texting, browsing, or using any digital resources except for our textbook, I will mark you absent and ask you to leave.
+If I discover that you're on Facebook, email, texting, browsing, or using any digital resources except for assigned works, I will mark you absent and ask you to leave.